ojilles/jilles.net/_posts/2006-05-19-google-tests-new-feature.md

 - General
 ---

 Today I did a few searches on Google, only to find out that Google either rolled out a new feature to their Search Engine Result Page or is testing it.
-I guess it is the latter because several <a href="http://lunchpauze.blogspot.com/2006/05/google-remembers-what-youve-visited.html">collegue's</a> and friends were not able to replicate the behaviour.
-See the screenshot below:
+I guess it is the latter because several <a href="http://lunchpauze.blogspot.com/2006/05/google-remembers-what-youve-visited.html">colleagues</a> and friends were not able to replicate the behavior.
+See the screen shot below:

 <img id="image29" alt="Google testing new feature" src="{{site.baseurl}}/wp-content/google-test.JPG" />